 Tips to help you negotiate

-If you’ve come across a property with some perks and pitfalls, here are some strategies you can put in place to drive down the purchase price.
+If you’ve come across a property with some perks and pitfalls, here are some strategies you can put in place to drive down the purchase price and secure price reductions using inspection findings.

 If you are buying a property, it is important to make sure you conduct a building and pest inspection.
 Victor Legal can help.
 Get in touch today.